l0co/rxjava-system-example/README.md

 # RxJava System Example

-This project contains sources for my article about Reactive Systems with RxJava.
+This project contains sources for my [article about Reactive Systems with RxJava](http://lifeinide.com/post/2019-05-24-reactive-system-example-with-rxjava/).

-[//]: # (TODOLF add backlink)

 It contains three implementations of hypothetical web application backends: